KHANDELWAL08SHUBHAM/DiceWar/README.md

-# DiceWar
+# Dicee-Challenge
-A simple website that will help you rolling a dice even if you don't have one!

-This is a website made up of HTML, CSS and JS.
-This simulates rolling a dice.

-So Have fun with it!
+A web app in which you can roll a dice and get the results same as in the case of a real dice.
+Have fun with your friends.